jokodev901/retro-roulette/README.md

 # Retro Roulette
-### WIP application for launching random games from a Retroarch installation
+### Launch random games from a Retroarch installation

 * Currently working on Windows only
 * Edit config.ini with Retroarch main directory path